swgoldtw/see-uk-soon/README.md

 title: "Your Amazing Post Title"
 description: "A compelling description of your post"
 pubDate: 2025-01-15
+author: "Your Name" # Author name (defaults to "Hasin Hayder")
 category: "Technology"
 tags: ["astro", "web development", "javascript"]
 featured: true # Optional: mark as featured